FragBis/FragTale2/README.md

 Your site now should work for *http://[mycustomhostname.com]*

 Check file *[/var/www/FragTale2]/Project/[MyCustomProject]/resources/configuration/project.json*.
 You can edit this file manually, but pay attention not to break the JSON format because it can crash your application.
-Usually, backup your configuration file.
+Usually, backup your configuration files.

 ## File permissions